 The Global Startup Heat Map below highlights 5 startups & emerging companies developing affective computing solutions.
 Moreover, the Heat Map reveals regions that observe a high startup activity and illustrates the geographic distribution of all 127 companies we analyzed for this specific topic.

 Most companies want to know which factors affect their customers while purchasing or shopping.
 Affective computing assists companies in generating data about their solutions, which leads to effective product development and rolling out targetted marketing strategies.
 Startups work on affective computing solutions where they investigate responses of consumers towards certain packaging, color, and design, among other parameters.

-Italian startup EMOTIVA offers a proprietary technology product, ECO (Emotional Conversion Optimization).
+Italian startup EMOTIVA offers a proprietary technology product, Emotional Conversion Optimization (ECO).
 This product is based on the integration of affective computing and artificial intelligence (AI) algorithms.
 With ECO, companies are able to better target their customer base.
 Moreover, client responses are recorded in the context of various parameters including the amount of time spent on looking at ads, videos, and pictures.